SimCity: BuildIt

-Development
+Development and release

-The game started development after the release of SimCity (2013) in an effort to develop a game quicker than prior installments and at a much higher profit margin.
-BuildIt uses many assets from SimCity (2013).
+Development for the game had started after the release of the 2013 massively multiplayer online role-playing game (MMORPG) SimCity in an effort to develop a game quicker than prior installments and at a much higher profit margin.
+BuildIt also utilises assets from SimCity.
+In December 2014, the game was released on the App Store and Google Play.

 Reception

-As of October 2021, the application has been downloaded over 100 million times on the Google Play Store.
-It ranks number four all-time in simulation game downloads operating on Android.
+Review aggregator Metacritic indicated that Simcity BuildIt had received an average score rating of 76 out of 100, which indicates "mixed or average" reviews.
 In 2018, according to EA Mobile, SimCity: BuildIt became the most-played SimCity game ever.
-It stayed in the top 10 in U.S. sim and strategy games on iOS platforms, in the top 100 for U.S. games overall, and in the top 150 games globally.
+The game stayed in the top 10 in U.S. sim and strategy games on iOS platforms, in the top 100 for U.S. games overall, and in the top 150 games globally.

+PCMag's Tony Hoffman had praised the game for its offline play and "well-integrated online features.", but criticized the over-indulgence of currencies.
+Paul Hatton at TechRadar had felt that the game's user interface (UI) was "incredibly easy to navigate".
+However, the reviewer had criticized the game's "cash-grab ploy".